streamingfast/example-python/README.md

 We use a virtual environment for this example, all dependencies are listed in the `requirements.txt` at the root of this project.

-#### Chain
+#### Chains

-This branch contains the necessary code to run Ethereum block from Firehose, check out other branches for other chain:
+This branch contains the necessary code for Ethereum Firehose block, check other branches for other
+chains:

+- [Ethereum on branch `master`](https://github.com/streamingfast/example-python/tree/master) (e.g Ethereum Mainnet, Polygon, BSC, etc.)
-- [Antelope on branch `antelope`](https://github.com/streamingfast/example-python/tree/antelope) (e.g EOS, WAX, Telos, etc.)
+- [Antelope on branch `antelope`](https://github.com/streamingfast/example-python/tree/antelope) (e.g WAX, EOS, Telos, etc.)

 #### Quickstart